aleksbuss/aleksbuss/README.md

 Building production AI systems on Cloudflare Workers and Android edge devices.
 Deep expertise in **Prompt & Context Engineering**, **AI orchestration**, and **multi-model architectures**.
-Self-taught developer with 20 years of audio engineering — now applied to AI audio pipelines.

 ---